Barrier States Theory for Safety-Critical Multi-Objective Control: Introduction

 The paper is organized as follows. \autoref{sec: Problem Statement} introduces the problem statement with main set invariance and safe control definitions. \autoref{sec: Barrier States} is the main section which starts with reviewing barrier functions, their usage in dynamical systems and control theories, and the development of barrier and barrier-like based safe control methods.
 It then proceeds with discussing conventional conditions of barrier derivatives for safety verification and enforcement.
 The proposed ideas of barrier states and safety embedded systems as well as safe multi-objective control synthesis and conditions are subsequently presented.
 The idea is extended to input constraints afterwards.
-In \autoref{sec: input-to-state safe stability}, we develop the notion of input-to-state safety (ISSf) via barrier states and introduce the novel notion of input-to-state safe stability (IS$^3$) along with robust safe control and IS$^3$ control syntheses through safety embedded systems. \autoref{sec: Applications Examples} discusses various application examples of employing the proposed ideas in different control problems including safety-critical linear control, with and without input constraints, adaptive cruise control through proportional-integral-derivative control along with barrier control, and input-to-state safe stabilization for systems with input disturbance.
+A tutorial example demonstrating the construction and behavior of the proposed safety embedded system, and its use in achieving almost-global safe stabilization, is subsequently presented.
+In \autoref{sec: input-to-state safe stability}, we develop the notion of input-to-state safety (ISSf) via barrier states and introduce the novel notion of input-to-state safe stability (IS$^3$) along with robust safe control and IS$^3$ control syntheses through safety embedded systems. \autoref{sec: Applications Examples} discusses various application examples of employing the proposed ideas in different problems including safety-critical linear control, with and without input constraints, adaptive cruise control through proportional-integral-derivative control with barrier states, and input-to-state safe stabilization for systems with input disturbance.
 Finally, concluding remarks are provided in \autoref{sec: Conclusion}.